Jacob Meyers Player Props: Astros vs. Rangers

 Jacob Meyers At The Plate

-- Meyers has 11 doubles, a triple, six home runs and 22 walks while hitting .227.
+- Meyers has 11 doubles, a triple, six home runs and 22 walks while batting .228.

-- In 22.0% of his games this season, Meyers has notched at least one RBI.
-In six of those games (10.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Meyers has had at least one RBI in 23.3% of his games this year (14 of 60), with more than one RBI six times (10.0%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.